veithen/veithen.github.io/_posts/2013-12-19-ubuntu-vanilla-kernel.md

 blogger: /2013/12/ubuntu-vanilla-kernel.html
 updated: 2015-01-04
 disqus: true
+description: >
+ This post describes a simple procedure to build and install a new Linux kernel on Ubuntu using the official source code from the kernel developers' Git repository.
+The aim is to produce a kernel that can be used as a drop-in replacement of the kernels shipped by Ubuntu and that neatly fits into the distribution.
 ---

 This post describes a simple procedure to build and install a new Linux kernel on Ubuntu using the